neonkore/Nunicode/README.md

 ## Encoding validation

-All decoding functions has very limited-to-no error checking for performance reasons. nunicode expects valid UTF strings at input.
+All decoding functions has no error checking for performance reasons. nunicode expects valid UTF strings at input.
 It does provide ``nu_validate()`` to check string encoding before processing.

-This function only validates strings encoding, it does not perform validation of Unicode strings.
+If this check fails on some string then none of the nunicode functions is applicable to it.
+Calling any function on such string will lead to undefined behavior.

 ## Case mapping and case folding